federicobigi/luxmobi/README.md

 docker-compose up -d
 ```

+#### 6. Accessing the environment via a browser using the web interface

+Check http://localhost:8081
+Or http://host.docker.internal:8081

+login credentials:
+usr: airflow
+psw: airflow

-#### 6. Extending the image to include custom packages after initialization of the database
+#### 7. Extending the image to include custom packages after initialization of the database

-If you want to install python requirements to the airflow container after the initialization of the database, you can do it by:
+If you want to install python requirements OR when you open the localhost you see an error like 'DAG Import errors', this is needed to be done.
+You need to run the python requirements to the airflow container after the initialization of the database.
+This can be done by:

 - adding the requirements to the *requirements.txt* file
-- rebuilding the image docker-compose build by running `docker-compose build --no-cache`, after commenting and uncommenting the respective lines at the beginning of the *docker-compose.yaml* file.
+- rebuilding the image docker-compose build by running `docker-compose build --no-cache`, after commenting and uncommenting the respective lines at the beginning of the *docker-compose.yaml* file. (go onto docker compose, comment the line image etc.. (line 53) and decomment line build (line 54))
 - restarting the containers by running `docker-compose up -d`

-#### 7. Accessing the environment via a browser using the web interface

-Check http://localhost:8081
-Or http://host.docker.internal:8081
+#### FIRST RUN #####
+Most of these commands below are for running it for the first time, or when it breaks.
 #### 8. Airflow connection and Postgres Operator

 In Airflow/Admin/Connections
+- go on + -> add a new record

-- Conncection ID: `postgres_default`
+- Connection ID: `postgres_default`
 - Connection type: `postgres`
-- Host: `postgres` # or `host.docker.internal`
+- Host: `postgres`
 - Schema: `luxmobi`
 - Login: `nipi`
 - Password: `MobiLab1`
 - Port: `5432`

+#### 8.2. workflow_ETL.py change

+put create_tables in green, check if it is working (it should work properly).

+#### 8.1. workflow_ETL.py change
+for the first time you're running the service, PLEASE ensure that you change the start date on the actual date you're doing this.
+(Line 45 of workflow_ETL.py, UTC date)

+TBD: check on workflow_ETL.py a way to avoid this.
+Remember that this code runs is checking on the file, so the start date should be on the install date, BUT it should stay the install date without changing at every call.

+Then go to airflow again, open workflow_ETL and run

 #### 9. If there are some problems starting postgres: